narger-ef/Practical-Sorting-of-Encrypted-Numbers/README.md

 ./Sort "[0.5, 0.12, 0.71, 0.42]"
 ```

-Be sure that the input given when using `--file` or when providing a vector is composed of values in $[0, 1]$.
+Be sure that, the input vector given when using `--file`, or the input vector provided as a string, must be composed of values in $[0, 1]$.
 Nevertheless, the program can work on a larger interval $[0, r]$, check the scaling factor optional argument.

 ### Optional arguments: